Sizing Gas Piping Layout

 Multiple gas mains from one gas meter

-Many times the meter will be piped into the gas main to a tee where the gas main goes two different directions.
-The pipe from the meter to the tee is sized for all the btu/h of all the appliances and included in the length of run on both upper and lower mains.
+Often, the meter is piped into the gas main at a tee, where the gas main branches off into two different directions.
+The pipe from the meter to the tee is sized to accommodate the total BTU/h of all appliances and includes the length of run on both upper and lower mains.
 Calculate which of the loops is the longest.
 That is the figure you will use to size the common meter pipe.
-The side of the tee that has the longest loop will use that number to size the pipes and branches.
+The side of the tee with the longest loop will be used to size the pipes and branches.
 The smaller main line side of the tee will also use the meter pipe plus the piping on the shorter side of the tee.

 How to size the pipes